DomnickOtieno/College-Marketing-Postar/README.md

 # College-Marketing-Postar and Flyer

 ###  Descriptiption
-#### This postar and flyer was designed to increase visibility of the college on social meadia platforms as well as the services it offer so as to increase trainee Gross enrolment
+#### This postar and flyer was designed to increase college visibility on social meadia platforms as well as the services it offers so as to increase trainee Gross enrolment